This morning while in the shower I caught myself falling into old habits of treating my body a little too harshly.

 Re-gaining Weight and Now Losing Hair too— What!!!

 On January 31, 2017 my beloved cat, Owie had passed away.
 By that time, I had created such a deep rift between myself, and my family, that I was convinced nobody loved me.
-With Owie gone and Cara so far away, it felt to me like my grief was endless.
+With Owie gone and my precious daughter, Cara so far away, it felt to me like my grief was endless.
 Because I had isolated myself to such an extreme degree, I felt completely alone.

 In the throes of my suffering, I sunk into a deep depression and stuffed myself with ice cream, regaining about 35 pounds that I had worked so hard to lose 2 years’ prior.
 One day while looking in the mirror, I noticed that my hair was also thinning.
 For me, that change marked the beginning of the end of my depression and feelings of helplessness.

 Sharing My Thinning Hair Experience with Prevention.com

 Several months later, I was approached by Joni Sweet, an author who was writing an article on hair loss for Prevention.com